-Students must complete the appeal process by the end of the add/drop period in which they wish to continue their education.
-Otherwise they will need to wait until the start of the next guarter to begin classes.
+Students must complete the appeal process by the end of the

+add/drop period in which they wish to continue their education.
+Otherwise, they will need to wait until the start of the next guarter to begin classes should their appeal be approved.

-Students who are dismissed from NewSchool can re-apply to NewSchool after 1 year.
+Students who are dismissed from NewSchool can reapply to NewSchool after one (1) year.
 Changing programs or degree levels does not negate this time frame.